We’re in the middle of war.

 Despite its long scientific name, 5A1MQ is quite possibly the superhuman compound of the future.
 Unfortunately, it’s rather difficult and expensive to source.
 You can buy 5-Amino-1MQ at this shop.

 The body’s endocannabinoid system (ECS) restores full-body homeostasis.
 Lifestyle practices, supplements, and compounds naturally activate this system:

 - Cold thermogenesis

-Cannabis has 130+ (and counting) known non-psychactive compounds that don’t get you high but exert potent health balancing effects.
-Today, CBD has beat out the others as the most popular cannabinoid.
+Cannabis has 130+ (and counting) known non-psychoactive compounds that don’t get you high but exert potent health-balancing effects.
+Today, CBD has beaten out the others as the most popular cannabinoid.

 Astaxanthin, affectionately dubbed “nature’s sunscreen” is the compound giving krill and salmon their reddish flesh.
 As a supplement, it acts as a potent antioxidant, protecting the brain, nervous system, heart, and mitochondria.